pingcap/docs/op-guide/tutorial/tidb-binlog.md

+# TiDB Binlog Tutorial

+This tutorial will start with a very simple TiDB-Binlog deployment with a single node of each component (Placement Driver, TiKV Server, TiDB Server, pump, and drainer), set up to push data into a MariaDB Server instance.

+This tutorial assumes you're using a modern Linux distribution on x86-64.
+I'll use a minimal CentOS 7 installation running in VMware for the examples.
+If you don't want to use local virtualization, you can easily and inexpensively start a CentOS 7 VM in your favorite cloud provider.

-# Overview
+## Overview

-TiDB-Binlog is a stack of components that form a solution to push incremental updates to a TiDB Server cluster into any of a variety of downstream platforms.
+TiDB-Binlog is a solution to collect binary log data from TiDB server and provide real-time data backup and replication.
+It pushes incremental data updates to a TiDB Server cluster into any of various of downstream platforms.

+You can use TiDB-Binlog for incremental backups, to replicate data from one TiDB cluster to another, or to send TiDB updates through Kafka to a downstream platform of your choice.

-TiDB-Binlog is particularly useful during a migration from MySQL or MariaDB to TiDB, as it enables application traffic going to TiDB to be pushed to a downstream MySQL or MariaDB instance/cluster.
-This can provide peace of mind in the form of a way to revert an application to MySQL/MariaDB if there are any issues with a migration to TiDB.
+TiDB-Binlog is particularly useful when migrating from MySQL or MariaDB to TiDB.
+TiDB-Binlog enables application traffic to TiDB to be pushed to a downstream MySQL or MariaDB instance/cluster.
+This ensures that even if the migration to TiDB encounters problems, you can easily revert the application to MySQL or MariaDB.

-You may also wish to use TiDB-Binlog for incremental backups, if you want to replicate from one TiDB cluster to another, or if you want to send TiDB updates through Kafka to an arbitrary downstream platform of your choice.

 See [TiDB-Binlog Cluster User Guide](https://pingcap.com/docs/tools/tidb-binlog-cluster/) for more information.

-# Architecture
+## Architecture

 TiDB-Binlog comprises two components: the **pump** and the **drainer**.
 Several pump nodes make up a pump cluster.
 Each pump node connects to TiDB Server instances and receives updates made to each of the TiDB Server instances in a cluster.
 A drainer connects to the pump cluster and transforms updates into the correct format for a particular downstream destination, be it Kafka or another TiDB Cluster or a MySQL/MariaDB server.